Skip to Content

 The Kursk offensive has left Russia struggling to shore up its own territory.
 Kyiv seems to have multiple goals with the assault, from boosting morale after a torrid few months to stretching Russia’s resources.
 A Ukrainian presidential aide said the incursion aimed at ensuring a “fair” negotiation process.

-As part of efforts to cripple Moscow’s logistical capabilities, Ukrainian forces said Sunday they blew up another bridge over the Seym river in the Kursk region, with “precision air strikes.”
+As part of efforts to cripple Moscow’s logistical capabilities and disrupt supply routes, Ukrainian forces said Sunday they blew up another bridge over the Seym river in the Kursk region, with “precision airstrikes.”

-“The Air Force aviation continues to deprive the enemy of logistics capabilities with precision air strikes, which significantly affects the course of combat operations,” Ukrainian Air Force Commander Mykolaiv Oleshchuk said in a post on social media that included a video showing plumes of smoke engulfing parts of the bridge.
+“The Air Force aviation continues to deprive the enemy of logistics capabilities with precision airstrikes, which significantly affects the course of combat operations,” Ukrainian Air Force commander Lt.
+Gen. Mykola Oleshchuk said in a social media post that included a video showing plumes of smoke engulfing parts of the bridge.

-It comes two days after Ukrainian forces destroyed another bridge over the Seym.
+The attack comes two days after Ukrainian forces destroyed a first bridge over the Seym.
 Russia’s foreign ministry said Ukraine had used Western rockets to carry out that attack, which were likely US-made HIMARS.

-The Ukrainian monitoring group DeepState said Sunday that Kyiv is making further gains in the Kursk region and shared a still image from a video, also geolocated by CNN, of what it said was a Ukrainian Defense Forces tank in the village of Olgovka, located about 20 km (12 miles) north of the town of Sudzha.
+The Ukrainian monitoring group DeepState said Sunday that Kyiv is making further gains in Kursk and shared a still image from a video, also geolocated by CNN, of what it said was a Ukrainian Defense Forces tank in the village of Olgovka, about 20 kilometers (12 miles) north of the town of Sudzha.

-Kyiv’s forces took control of Sudzha after launching their cross-border incursion earlier this month and have established a Ukrainian military commandant’s office there.
+Kyiv’s forces took control of Sudzha last week and established a military commandant’s office there, according to Ukrainian military officials.

 On Sunday, Ukrainian armed forces published a video of what they said were “Sivalka” flamethrower systems “engaged in active combat operations” in the Kursk direction.

-“I appeal to all residents of Korenevsky district, let’s be patient and let our military deal with the enemy, let’s not interfere with our defenders,” Degtyareva said, adding that authorities would let residents know when it is safe to return.
+“I appeal to all residents of Korenevsky district, let’s be patient and let our military deal with the enemy, let’s not interfere with our defenders,” she said.

 “Every town in Donetsk region has a combat unit assigned to it, and defense plans have been developed.
 We are working with the military to build fortifications.
-This is a continuous process,” Dobriak said.
+This is a continuous process.”

-The evacuation of civilians from Pokrovsk has been accelerated because of the approach of Russian troops, he said.
-Nearly 1,800 people have been evacuated from the city over the past week alone, while until recently 450-500 residents were being evacuated every month.
+The evacuation of civilians from Pokrovsk has been accelerated because of the approach of Russian troops.
+Nearly 1,800 people have been evacuated from the city over the past week alone; until recently 450-500 residents were being evacuated every month.

 “The Russians are destroying our towns and villages, killing civilians, so we need to think about our safety and evacuate,” Dobriak said.
 “Currently, the town is being hit by missiles, MLRS, and there have been several guided aerial bomb attacks.”